API Reference (v0.4.21)

 Builds an app with express/socket.io, based on the function you provided.

-This function will be called with the value of this/@ set to an object with all the attributes described in the root scope section.
+The function you provided will be called with the value of this/@ set to an object with all the attributes described in the root scope section.

-You might also provide an object containing options; options might be:
+You might also provide an object containing options.
+The following options are available:

 zappa.run